 I’m accepting orders for the BCCGC Horticulture Judging and Exhibiting Standards Manual.
 The cost is $25.00 plus Postage.
 This manual is 355 pages which contains a booklet ‘A Guide to Organizing Flower Shows for Garden Clubs’ by Ruth McLeod as well as information on Flowers, Fruits and Vegetables.
 It also contains an Appendix, Glossary and Index.
 This manual is suitable for Clubs, Club members who want to place exhibits in shows as well as for Judges.
 Please e-mail me with your mailing address so I can let you know how much the Postage will be and send me the Order Form’

 There is currently a Horticulture Judges course ongoing on Vancouver Island.
-Anyone interested in taking either a Horticulture or Floral Design Judges course in the future please subscribe to the Judging Interest mailing list to have your name added to the list.
+Anyone interested in taking either a Horticulture or Floral Design Judges course in the future please contact me at: email@example.com.
 We will contact people on the list with more information and details as details become available.

-Anyone wishing to have their name added to the Speakers List please go to our website and fill in the form on-line under Speakers Directory or e-mail me your contact information and I will get in touch with you.
+Anyone wishing to have their name added to the Speakers List please click here to complete the application form on-line or e-mail me your contact information and I will get in touch with you.